Murder or Manslaughter Charges Lawyer in Sydney NSW

 - Death was due to criminal negligence.
 In other words you owed a duty to the other person but because of your criminal negligence it was breached.

-- Death was caused do to your unlawful and dangerous actions
+- Death was caused do to your unlawful and dangerous actions you committed.

 - Acting in excessive self-defence that caused death